super-lou/EXstat/README.md

 So the result is a list of the metadata of the extraction in the `metaEX` tibble and the result of the extraction in the `dataEX` tibble.

 Many CARDs are available.
-If you want to have a look of every current possibility, use the `CARD_list_all()` function
+If you want to have a look of every current possibilities, use the `CARD_list_all()` function
 ``` R
 metaEX_all = CARD_list_all()
 ```